 - 2011-2017 UH Mānoa Dept. of Psychology, Graduate Student

 - 2009-2011 UC Davis M.I.N.D.
 Institute, Junior Specialist

 - 2006-2007 Wellesley College Dept. of Psychology, Research Assistant

 Pauker, K., Xu, Y., Williams, A., & Biddle, A. M. (2016).
 Essentialism and social contextual differences in children’s racial stereotyping.
 Child Development, 87(5), 1409-1422.

 Cleveland, E.S. & Morris (Biddle), A. (2014).
 Autonomy support and structure enhance children’s memory and motivation to reminisce: A parental training study.
 Journal of Cognition and Development,15(3), 414-436.

 Biddle, A. M., Frazier, B.N., & Maynard, A.E. (under review).
 Experimental evidence that parental beliefs about how children learn influence parental teaching strategies and children's learning

 Biddle, A.M., Cleveland, E.S. (under review).
 Autonomy support fosters preschoolers' engagement in non-explanatory parent-child conversations.

-Biddle, A.M. & Maynard, A.E. (in preparation).
+Biddle, A.M. & Maynard, A.E. (in prep.).
 Native Hawaiian parental beliefs about children’s learning: What has changed and what has stayed the same?